detekt/detekt-intellij-plugin/README.md

 gradlew runIde
 ```

-Also install the current `Detekt` IntelliJ plugin version  to verify you do not introduce new issues.
+Also install the current `Detekt IntelliJ Plugin` version  to verify you do not introduce new issues.